Juniper/warp17/README.md

 Use the `$RTE_SDK/tools/dpdk-setup.sh` script (as described in the [DPDK Guide](http://dpdk.org/doc/guides/linux_gsg/quick_start.html)).
-Select which ports to be controlled by the IGB UIO module: option `[24] Bind Ethernet device to IGB UIO module`.
+Select which ports to be controlled by the IGB UIO module: option `[22] Bind Ethernet/Crypto device to IGB UIO module`.

 # How to run